auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-In actuality, the cyclic extension of `BcryptLongTag` is processed across rounds, so that moderately long tags have their bytes processed more evenly, and so that very long tags are truncated at `(rounds + 1) * 4136` bytes instead of 4136 bytes.
+In actuality, the cyclic extension of `BcryptLongTag` is processed across rounds, so that moderately long tags have their bytes processed more evenly, and so that very long tags are truncated at `(rounds + 1) * 4136 + N` bytes instead of `4136` bytes.
 However, the substring that affects a single round is repeated verbatim in four different operations within that round.

 This simplified overview demonstrates that the G3P's modifications to bcrypt also requisitions previously unused null bytes, much in the same way that PHKDF